-We welcome excellent candidates that can contribute to starting a new research direction or to joining any of the current research areas of the Data and AI cluster (DAI).
+We welcome excellent candidates that can contribute to starting a new research direction or to joining any of the current research areas of the Data and AI (DAI) cluster.

-DAI aims at developing foundations of AI for the present and the future.
-This includes the design of new AI methods, development of AI algorithms and tools with a view at expanding the reach of AI and its generalization abilities.
-In particular, we study foundational issues of robustness, safety, trust, reliability, tractability, scalability, interpretability and explainability of AI.
-DAI’s research is regularly published at top AI journals and conferences such as IJCAI, AAAI, ICML, ECMLPKDD, ICDM, NeurIPS, VLDB, and SIGMOD among others.
+At DAI we study foundations of AI for the present and the future.
+We design new AI methods, develop AI algorithms and tools with a view at expanding the reach of AI and its generalization abilities.
+In particular, we study foundational issues of robustness, safety, fairness, trust, reliability, tractability, scalability, interpretability and explain ability of AI.
+Currently, DAI includes four research groups: Uncertainty in AI, Data Mining, Databases and Decision Support Systems.
+DAI research is regularly published at top AI journals and conferences such as IJCAI, AAAI, ICML, ECMLPKDD, ICDM, NeurIPS, VLDB, and SIGMOD among others.

-DAI actively collaborates with industry (Philips Research, KPN, Rabobank, Achmea) through multiple co-funded PhD projects.
-Each academic year DAI attracts 60+ excellent MSc students for their internships and final thesis projects, many of which are done in collaboration with industry and other departments.
+We actively collaborate with industry (Philips Research, KPN, Oracle labs, Rabobank, Achmea) through multiple co-funded PhD projects.
+Each academic year DAI attracts 70+ excellent MSc students for their internships and final thesis projects, many of which are done in collaboration with industry and other departments.

-DAI is responsible for teaching the core data science and AI courses at BSc and MSc levels, including traditional courses such as Foundations of AI, Foundations of Data Mining, Deep Learning, Uncertainty Representation and Reasoning, Generative Models, as well as challenge-based education such as Data Challenges.
+DAI is responsible for developing and teaching core data science and AI courses at MSc level, including Foundations of AI, Research Topics in Data Mining, Deep Learning, Reinforcement Learning, Text Mining, Uncertainty Representation and Reasoning, Generative Models, as well as challenge-based education such as Data Challenges, and at BSc level including Data Mining and Machine Learning and Responsible Data Science.

-Successful candidates are expected to contribute to teaching by developing new courses starting already from the academic year 2020-2021.
+Successful candidates are expected to contribute to teaching by developing new courses starting already from the ongoing academic year 2021-2022.

 Department of Mathematics and Computer Science